Warranty Defaults

 Controls whether the warranty default is active for use within the system.

-• Selected: Activates or reactivates the warranty default code within the system.
+• Selected—activates or reactivates the warranty default code within the system.

 Pricing Level Description